The Metaplectic Casselman-Shalika Formula: Introduction

 \section{Introduction}

 Suppose that $G$ is an unramified reductive group over a non-archimedean local field $F$.
-This means that $G$ is the generic fibre of a smooth reductive group scheme over the ring of integers $O_F$, or equivalently that $G$ is quasi-split and splits over an unramified extension of $F$.
-The Casselman-Shalika formula is an explicit formula for the Whittaker function that is associated to the unramified principal series of $G(F)$.
+By definition, this means that $G$ is the generic fibre of a smooth reductive group scheme over the valuation ring $O_F$, or equivalently that $G$ is quasi-split and splits over an unramified extension of $F$.
+The Casselman-Shalika formula is an explicit formula for the spherical Whittaker function that is associated to an unramified principal series representation of $G(F)$.

-In this paper, we replace $G$ be a central extension by a finite cyclic group, and develop a Casselman-Shalika formula for this so-called metaplectic group.
-Our main result is the union of Theorem \ref{formal}, Proposition \ref{sl2tau} and Proposition \ref{su3tau}.
-The latter propositions detail how to compute the Weyl group action appearing in the metaplectic Casselman-Shalika formula that is Theorem \ref{formal}.
+In this paper, we replace $G(F)$ by a central extension of it by a finite cyclic group, and develop a Casselman-Shalika formula for this so-called metaplectic group.
+Our main result is the union of Theorems \ref{formal}, \ref{sl2tau} and \ref{su3tau}.
+Theorem \ref{formal} is the metaplectic Casselman-Shalika formula, computing the metaplectic Whittaker function in terms of a certain Weyl group action.
+Theorems \ref{sl2tau} and \ref{su3tau} describe how a simple reflection acts in this Weyl group action.
+Along the way, in Section \ref{gkformula}, we prove a metaplectic Gindikin-Karpelevic formula.

-Our approach is to follow the technique of Chinta and Offen \cite{chintaoffen} who have shown how to generalise the approach of Casselman and Shalika \cite{cs80} to provide a formula for the Whittaker function on the metaplectic cover of $GL_r$.
-The purpose of this paper is to show how their technique generalises to cover the more general case of covers of unramified groups.
+Our approach is to follow the technique of Chinta and Offen \cite{chintaoffen} who have shown how to generalise the approach of Casselman and Shalika \cite{cs80} to provide a formula for a Whittaker function on the metaplectic cover of $GL_r$.
+The purpose of this paper is to show how their technique generalises to the more general case of covers of unramified groups.

-This paper can be considered to consist of two parts.
-In the first part of this paper, we work in the generality of considering any finite cyclic cover of any reductive $G$.
-This culminates in the aforementioned Theorem \ref{formal}, and closely follows the approach of Chinta and Offen.
-The second part begins with Section \ref{parttwo} and is new, developing the necessary extra results to enable one to compute this Whittaker function in the case where the underlying reductive group is unramified.
+This paper naturally splits into two parts.
+In the first part of this paper, we work in the generality of considering any finite cyclic cover of any reductive $p$-adic group modulo Assumptions \ref{assumption1} and \ref{abelian}.
+These assumptions are valid in the most important case when $G$ is simply connected and unramified.
+For more general $G$ these are more subtle issues and there is some discussion of this in the body of the paper.
+This part of the paper culminates in the aforementioned Theorem \ref{formal}, and closely follows the approach of Chinta and Offen.
+The second part begins with Section \ref{parttwo} and develops the necessary extra results to enable one to compute this Whittaker function when the underlying reductive group is unramified.

 To conclude, we compare our computation of the metaplectic Whittaker function with the objects appearing in the local part of a Weyl group multiple Dirichlet series constructed by Chinta and Gunnells \cite{cg}.